Welcome to today's edition of the Rush 24-7 podcast.

 We need to show the Iraqi people that we have nothing against them.

-We're battling a number of insurgencies and so forth, terrorist actions, uh, and it's a new kind Of warfare, I would love for that to have happened as well.
+We're battling a number of insurgencies and so forth, terrorist actions, and it's a new kind of warfare.

 But more than that, I would have loved a really true American projection of power.

-Had there been a true American projection of power, had there really been shock and awe, I think the American people would have a little bit more understanding or patience for this than apparently the polls uh say that they have.
+Had there been a true American projection of power, had there really been shock and awe, I think the American people would have a little bit more understanding or patience for this than apparently the polls say that they have.

-I'm glad you called Marty.
+I'm glad you called, Marty.

 Thanks much.